Equality, diversity and inclusion

 Unconscious bias, diversity, and recruitment training modules

 The School asks that all staff and students undertake the unconscious bias and the diversity online training modules.
-These are mandatory for all new starts at the School, and student online diversity training is undertaken as part of core modules at undergraduate and postgraduate level.
+These are mandatory for all new staff at the School.
+Both undergraduates and postgraduates in the School take student online diversity training as part their of core modules.

 In addition, any staff member conducting interviews is required to complete the recruitment and selection training.